ljkrajewski/textgen-code/tests/01-integration.md

 ## Integration Tests for Correctness
 Integration tests are designed to verify that different parts of a system work together correctly.
-Here are three specific examples of integration tests for correctness, along with sample code or instructions:
+Here are three specific examples of integration tests for correctness, along with sample code or instructions.
+Please note, Generated code may not match exactly with what is presented below.

 1. **Example: User Authentication in a Web Application (Python with Flask)**